ucancallmealicia/vagrant-archivesspace/README.md

 archivesspace::version: 'latest'
 to the version of archivesspace that you want to install.

-To find a list of available versions ayou can do the following,
+To find a list of available versions a you can do the following,

     $ vagrant ssh
     $ yum --showduplicates list archivesspace